-Until the 20th amendment changed the timing for the new terms of Senators and Representatives to January 3, the annual message was routinely delivered in December.
+Until the Twentieth Amendment changed the timing for the new terms of Senators and Representatives to January 3, the annual message was routinely delivered in December.
 Since 1934, the President's annual message has been delivered on a range of dates, from January 3 to February 2.
-To attract television viewers across the United States, the address is normally presented at 9:00 in the evening, Eastern Standard Time.
+To attract television viewers across the United States, the address is normally presented at nine o'clock in the evening, Eastern Standard Time.